Single-Course Engelsk 10 ECTS

 Remarks

-For students beginning in February, the course is recommended in the 4th (and not in the 3rd) semester.
-The learning objective for applying Danish as well as English electro-technical terminology is due to the central position of the course in the Electrical Engineering education.
-Danish-speaking students must acquire the Danish as well as the English electro-technical terminology, while the non-Danish speaking students must acquire the English electro-technical terminology.
+For students beginning in February, the course is recommended in the 4th (and not the 3rd) semester.
+The learning objective for applying Danish and English electro-technical terminology is due to the central position of the course in the Electrical Engineering education.
+Danish-speaking students must acquire Danish and English electro-technical terminology, while non-Danish-speaking students must acquire English electro-technical terminology.

 E-learning is used in the form of online quizzes (home assignments), web-based tools and digital exam.